Entropic singularities give rise to quantum transmission: Preliminaries

 that maps an input Hilbert space $\HC_a$~(of dimension $d_a$) to a subspace of a pair of output spaces $\HC_b \ot \HC_c$.
-It generates a noisy quantum channel pair $(\BC,\CC)$ with superoperators
+In the main text, we have used a more concise notation $a,$ and $b \ot c$ to refer to $\HC_a$ and $\HC_b \ot \HC_c$, respectively.
+For completeness, we repeat some material from the main text.
+The isometry $J$ generates a noisy quantum channel pair $(\BC,\CC)$ with superoperators,

-that take any element $A$ of $\hat \HC_a$, space of operators on $\HC_a$, to $\hat \HC_b$ and $\hat \HC_c$ respectively.
-Both channels in this $(\BC,\CC)$ pair represent a completely positive trace preserving map, and any of them may be referred to as the direct channel, in which case the other channel serves as the complement of the direct channel.
-The dimensions $d_b$ and $d_c$, of outputs $\HC_b$ and $\HC_c$ respectively are the ranks of $\BC(I_a)$ and $\CC(I_a)$ respectively.
-These are the smallest possible output dimensions required to define $(\BC,\CC)$~(in the notation of Def.~4.4.4 in~\cite{Wilde13}, $d_b$ is the Choi-rank of $\CC$ and $d_c$ is the Choi-rank of $\BC$).
+that take any element $A$ of $\hat \HC_a$ to $\hat \HC_b$ and $\hat \HC_c$, respectively.
+Both channels in this $(\BC,\CC)$ pair represent a completely positive trace preserving map, and each channel may be referred to as the complement of the other channel.
+The dimensions $d_b$ and $d_c$, of outputs $\HC_b$ and $\HC_c$, respectively are the ranks of $\BC(I_a)$ and $\CC(I_a)$, respectively.
+These are the smallest possible output dimensions required to define $(\BC,\CC)$~(in the notation of Def.~4.4.4 in~\cite{Wilde17}, $d_b$ is the Choi-rank of $\CC$ and $d_c$ is the Choi-rank of $\BC$).
+These definitions make the channel pair setting symmetric with respect to replacement of one channel in the pair with its complement.
+In the main text, we sometimes write $\BC: a \mapsto b$, to represent that the quantum channel $\BC$ takes operators on $\HC_a$ to operators on $\HC_b$.